SeidenGroup/siteadd/README.md

 ### rmsite

-Takes the name of the site, and optionally the `-f` flag.
+Takes the name of the site, and optionally the `-r` flag.

 Regardless, It will end the HTTP server, unregister the site from the known list of sites, and (optionally) remove the directory.